mpeaco/mark-peacock-2021/README.md

 - 👋 Hi I’m Mark Peacock,

-- I’m currently in my first year, studying Computer Science at the University of Plymouth.
+- I’m currently studying Computer Science at the University of Plymouth.

 - I’m interested in Software Engineering and Data Science